 Major comments

+Thank you for your very helpful comments.

 1. METHOD

 1) To determine the pool of candidate exposures, why use IVW (and excluding the outlier SNP) and not directly multivariable MR with both the hypothesized exposure and the candidate exposure to select candidate exposures "causal" to the outcome conditional on the hypothesized exposure?